Fight Like A Man is a novel collaborative of male health advocates working to advance men’s health across the world.

 2019 Champion

-Dr. Pack is an optometrist who has been doing vision screenings at the Men’s Health Event since 2011.
+Dr. Pack is an optometrist who has been providing vision screenings at the Men’s Health Event since 2011.
 Each year he recruits volunteers to work the vision screening area and always receives rave reviews.
 Dr. Pack has even started bringing reading glasses to outfit far-sighted men on the spot.
 Thank you for going above and beyond, Dr. Pack!

 • Sgt.
 Steve Teichow